adityaraj5200/Spring-interview-QAs/Spring Questions.md

 @Bean Notifier sms() { return new SmsNotifier(); }
 ```

-## Q.9: When do you need `@Qualifier`?
+## Q.11: When do you need `@Qualifier`?
-**Answer:** Whenever multiple beans of the same type exist and your injection point must select a specific one.
+Whenever multiple beans of the same type exist and your injection point must select a specific one.
 Combine with `@Primary` thoughtfully.

 **Example:**
 ```java
 public PaymentService(@Qualifier("stripeGateway") PaymentGateway gateway) { /*...*/ }
 ```

-## Q.10: What is auto-configuration in Spring Boot?
+## Q.12: What is auto-configuration in Spring Boot?
-**Answer:**  Auto-configuration in Spring Boot is a feature that automatically configures common Spring components based on the presence of certain artifacts on your classpath or by analyzing your application's metadata such as annotations and properties.
+ Auto-configuration in Spring Boot is a feature that automatically configures common Spring components based on the presence of certain artifacts on your classpath or by analyzing your application's metadata such as annotations and properties.
 This helps simplify the configuration process, reducing the need for explicit bean definitions and XML configurations.

 Here are some key aspects of auto-configuration in Spring Boot: